Ciro's: Ciro's club and restaurant chain

 "Louis Adlon, grandson of the proprietor of Berlin’s Hotel Adlon opened Hollywood’s first iteration of Ciro’s in 1934 (with Erich Alexander and George Sorel) Located on Hollywood Boulevard, the club was informally part of a chain with locations in London, Paris and Berlin.
 The Hollywood Ciro’s was not a success, apparently, because it soon folded."

+"...At one point in the late 1930s there were wildcat Ciro's operating in Philadelphia, Chicago, Miami Beach (designed by George Farkas), Honolulu, Acapulco, Mexico City, and a host of other places..."